How to remove condensation inside a car

 Why is my car wet inside?

-There are several reasons why your car may be wet inside.
-Maybe you left the window cracked open and it started raining, the sunroof has leaked or a door seal has gone.
-Maybe one of the kids spilt something in the backseat and didn’t tell you.
+Maybe you left the window ajar and it started raining, the sunroof might have leaked or a door seal could have gone.
+Or perhaps one of the kids spilled something on the back seat and didn’t tell you.

 Looking for a car insurance quote?